AndreeeasN/pp4-empty-thoughts/README.md

 ## Testing

+Normally Django will use a connection to a temporary postgres database to avoid running queries against the production database when running automated tests, the free tier of elephantSQL does however not allow more than one database.
+Due to this, tests have been carried out manually for each new feature introduced.

 ### Discovered Bugs
 - When viewing post details, the author(user) and logged in user would overlap in the context
   - This would end up displaying the author of the post as the user currently logged in which ended up difficult to notice during development before introducing a second account